GriffithUniLibrary/advanced-data-wrangle-2/content/2-lesson.md

 - If all looks fine, click  `Create Project`.{% endcapture %}
 {% include card.md header="Preview the data" text=text %}

+The original dataset presents details of numbers of sharks caught in the Shark Control program by species, date of capture and location and other variables.
+This version of the dataset has ten variables.
+Take a look at each variable in the columns presented.

+Let's now try to add a few more variables to the dataset.

 {% include button.md text="Watch the steps above on this video" link="" color="info" %}